shoppertrail/shoppertrail-uat-guide/README.md

 3. On the main user dashboard click "My Stores and Points" towards the bottom, click "ABC Store."
 4. **Verify:**
    - Successful login redirects to the user dashboard.
 Note, clicking the t-shirt logo brings you back to the dashboard now (since you are logged into an account).
    - There should be at least 5 points in this account.
+Note "Locked-in Points" are points that have been used to generate a "Trail Perk" they are ready to be redeemed.
    - Account changes took place (step 2), verify this by clicking "Edit Profile" again.
    - Verify the details for "ABC Store" come up when clicked (step 3).
-   - **Account > Logout** correctly ends the session and shows a logout page.
+   - "Account "> "Logout" correctly ends the session and shows a logout page.
 Click back to the homepage by clicking the T-Shirt logo.
 5. **Expected:** Login/logout and basic dashboard and store info render properly.
 "Account" > "Edit Profile" flow works.

 </details>